mwmlln/shinju_select/README.md

  * Find out the purpose of the site and how to use it
  * Find out what products the site is specialized in
- * Find out why our products stand out
+ * Find out why the products on this site stand out
  * See what products are available
  * See the preview of the service before they decide to purchase goods
  * See if they provide the service in my area (i.e. Delivery available)